Atmospheric Deposition of Heavy Metals on the Baltic Sea

 Baltic Sea Environment Fact Sheet 2018, Published: 7 December 2018

 Editor: Alexey Gusev, EMEP MSC-E

-Levels of annual total atmospheric deposition of heavy metals to the Baltic Sea have decreased in period from 1990 to 2009 by 48% for cadmium, 23% for mercury, and 72% for lead.
+Levels of annual total atmospheric deposition of heavy metals to the Baltic Sea have decreased in period from 1990 to 2016 by 61% for cadmium, and 34% for mercury.

-This indicator shows the levels and trends in cadmium, mercury, and lead atmospheric deposition to the Baltic Sea.
+This indicator shows the levels and trends in cadmium and mercury atmospheric deposition to the Baltic Sea.
 The deposition of heavy metals represents the pressure of emission sources on the Baltic Sea aquatic environment.

 Policy relevance and policy reference

 HELCOM adopted a Recommendation in May 2001 for the cessation of hazardous substance discharges/emissions by 2020, with the ultimate aim of achieving concentrations in the environment near to background values for naturally occurring substances and close to zero for man-made synthetic substances.

 Airborne input of heavy metals to the Baltic Sea has substantially decreased in the period from 1990 to 2016 (Figure 1).
 The figure illustrates changes of computed total annual atmospheric deposition of cadmium and mercury to the Baltic Sea along with changes of normalized deposition, which reflect the effect of emission variations only, without the influence of inter-annual variations of meteorological conditions.
 Values of normalized annual depositions for the period 1990-2016 were calculated using the normalization procedure, described in the Annex D of the Joint report of the EMEP Centres (Bartnicki et al., 2017).